-The NAV total return is considered to be a more appropriate long-term measure of Shareholder value as it includes both the current NAV per share and the sum of dividends paid to date.
-The annual yield is the total dividends paid for the financial year, expressed as a percentage of the share price at the year end date.
+The NAV total return is considered to be a more appropriate long-term measure of Shareholder value as it includes the current NAV per share and the sum of dividends paid to date.
+The annual yield is the total of dividends paid per share for the financial year, expressed as a percentage of the share price at the year end.
 The Directors seek to pay dividends to provide a yield and comply with the VCT rules, taking account of the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
-The share price discount to NAV is the percentage by which the mid-market price of a share is lower than the NAV per share.
-A historical record of these measures is shown in the Financial Highlights on pages 4 and 5.
-The change in the profile of the portfolio is reflected in the Summary of Investment Changes on page 6.
-Definitions of these APMs can be found in the Glossary on page 93.
-The Board also reviews the Company's investment income and operational expenses on a quarterly basis, as the Directors consider that both of these elements are important components in the generation of Shareholder returns.
-Further information can be found in Notes 2 and 4 to the Financial Statements on page 75.
+The share price discount to NAV is the percentage by which the mid-market price of a share is lower than its NAV per share.

+Definitions of these APMs can be found in the Glossary on page 98.
+A historical record of some of these measures is shown in the Financial Highlights on pages 4 and 5 and the change in the profile of the portfolio is reflected in the Summary of Investment Changes on page 6.
+The Board reviews the Company's investment income and operational expenses on a quarterly basis, as the Directors consider that both of these elements are important components in the generation of Shareholder returns.
+Further information can be found in Notes 2 and 4 to the Financial Statements on page 79.

-There is no VCT index against which to compare the performance of the Company.
+There is no VCT index against which to compare the financial performance of the Company.
 However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index.
-The Directors also consider non-financial performance measures such as the flow of investment proposals and ranking of the VCT sector by independent analysts.

-In addition, the Directors consider economic, regulatory and political trends and factors that may impact on the Company's future development and performance.
+The Directors also consider non-financial performance measures, such as the flow of investment proposals, and ranking of the VCT sector by independent analysts.
+In addition, the Directors will consider economic, regulatory and political trends and factors that may impact on the Company's future development and performance.